Uniforms of the Canadian Armed Forces: Kilted regiments and pipe bands

 The balmoral, caubeen, feather bonnet, glengarry, and tam o'shanters are worn by kilted regiments and pipe bands as part of their full dress or undress uniforms.
 Members of such units may also wear traditional headdress with service and operational dress.

 Service cap and hat

 The peaked cap (or female pattern service hat) is the only headdress authorized for wear with Navy ceremonial dress.
-It may also be worn with Navy service dress, though the beret is also allowed with Nos.
-3A, 3B, and 3C.
+It is also worn with Navy service dress, though the beret is also allowed as an option with Nos.
+3A, 3B (with black trousers), and 3C.
 An army version of the peaked cap is worn by foot guard regiments of the Royal Canadian Infantry Corps.
-Peaked cap may also be optionally worn by Army general officers or CWOs who serve alongside them.
+Peaked cap may also be optionally worn with Nos.
+1 and 1A by Army general officers or CWOs who serve alongside them.
 The peaked cap was formerly worn by Air Force officers and Chief Warrant Officers, but has been discontinued in favour of the wedge cap.